skychwang/Latest-Chapters/README.md

 Button functions ✓
 Updated chapter list get ✓
 Hyperlinks ✓
-Tooltips on hover showing chapter info
+Popup more chapter info ✓
 Multiple sources ✓
+Chapter info has series image
-Combine sources and add duplicates cross-checking
+~~Combine sources and add duplicates cross-checking~~ Thinking of just doing a selecting option between sources, may change
 Download images to local machine
 Image viewer in GUI to read locally
-Download chapter selection
 ..more to come.

 ## Dependencies